 Fresh fruits and vegetables taste much better here than I have noticed anywhere else, perhaps because they are locally sourced and not plagued with pesticides and preservatives.

 Living in Athens provides the additional benefit of having a more international selection of eateries to choose from.
-Though the number of foreign restaurants in the Greek capital is relatively small, I am happy that I can still find authentic eats from Thailand, Vietnam, Korea, India and beyond from here if I desire it.
+Though the number of foreign restaurants in the Greek capital is relatively small, I am happy that I can still find authentic eats from Thailand, Vietnam, Korea, India and beyond here if I desire it.

 Downsides to Living in Greece